dart-lang/language/accepted/future-releases/inline-classes/feature-specification.md

 A compile-time error occurs if the inline class does not declare any instance variables, and if it declares two or more instance variables.
-Let `v` be the name of unique instance variable that it declares.
-The declaration of `v` must have the modifier `final`, and it can not have the modifier `late`; otherwise a compile-time error occurs.
+Let `id` be the name of unique instance variable that it declares.
+The declaration of `id` must have the modifier `final`, and it can not have the modifier `late`; otherwise a compile-time error occurs.